intel-analytics/ipex-llm/docs/docs/APIGuide/Data.md

 [com.intel.analytics.bigdl.tensor.DenseTensor of size 5x1]
 ```

-If you `Sample`s are not the same size, you can use `PaddingParam` to pad the `Sample`s to the same size.
+If your `Sample`s are not the same size, you can use `PaddingParam` to pad the `Sample`s to the same size.
 ```scala
 import com.intel.analytics.bigdl.dataset._
 import com.intel.analytics.bigdl.tensor.Tensor